nhidayahj/react-misty/misty/README.md

 # Fullstack Web Development

-# Project Summary
+# Aroma Misty - Project Summary
-The e-commerce webpage is build and inspired by yoga trainers and meditation instructors who comes together and decided to set up a business togeher by selling diffusers and essential oils as aromatherapy also plays a huge part during these practices
+The e-commerce webpage (Aroma Misty) is build and inspired by yoga trainers and meditation instructors who comes together and decided to set up a business togeher by selling diffusers and essential oils as aromatherapy also plays a huge part during these practices

 # How to Use